ria4/lajujabot/README.md

     "TwitchAppClientSecret": "TWITCH_APP_CLIENT_SECRET",
     "CallbackURL": "https://mydomain.tld/lajujabot-webhook/",
     "ListeningPort": "15151",
-    "PersistenceFile": "/opt/lajujabot/subscriptions.pickle"
+    "PersistenceFile": "/opt/lajujabot/subscriptions.pickle",
+    "LogFile": "/opt/lajujabot/error.log"
 }
 ```

 Path `/lajujabot-webhook/` and port 15151 are mainly suggestions.
-It's sensible to keep the persistence file in the bot directory, but you can get creative if you want.
+It's sensible to keep the persistence and log files in the bot directory, but you can get creative if you want.

 The bot should be able to start now: